Shivin01/Edith/README.md

 ### Option 1: run via go
 1. install go
-2. create a config.yaml (at least a slack token is required) or take a look in config-example.yaml
+2. create a config.yaml (at least a slack token is required) or take a look in config.sample.yaml
 3. go inside slack bot folder `cd slack-bot`
-4. run `go run cmd/edith/main.go`
+4. Edit slack token and slack auth token in config.yaml file
+5. Run the bot server by `bash ./scripts/slack-bot.sh`

 # Usage